Extenuating Circumstances

 3. Performing as well in an assessment as might have been reasonably expected.

-You should submit your claim within 14 days even if you don't have evidence.
+You should submit your claim within 7 calendar days even if you don't have evidence.
 Your evidence must be uploaded to your claim within 14 calendar days following this.
 You will receive an email confirming that your claim cannot be considered until you have provided your evidence by the deadline.

 The university have created a useful guide containing Accepted Extenuating Circumstances along with examples of suitable evidence.